justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/10 - NGINX.md

     sudo systemctl start nginx
     ```
 ## Configuration
-### Editing the Website
+### Hosting the Website
-1. To start editing the website, go to:
+1. Assuming you created the Website and have it on your GitHub repo, go to the directory:
     ```
-    sudo nano /var/www/html/index.html
+    cd /var/www//html/
     ```
-    - Main Config:
+2. Then clone your repo into the path:
     ```
-        sudo nano /etc/nginx/nginx.conf
+    sudo git clone [your repo.git]
     ```
-    - Site Config:
+3. Edit the site config so it points to the git folder:
     ```
     sudo nano /etc/nginx/sites-available/default
     ```
-2. After editing, make sure to run the below to verify the config works.
+    - Find the line `root /var/www/html/` and append your git folder name to it.
+4. Check the name of the folder where your repo was cloned to:
     ```
-    sudo nginx -t
+    ls
     ```
-3. Finally, run the below to put the config into action.
+6. Reload nginx:
     ```
     sudo /etc/init.d/nginx reload
     ```